kwark32/robo_arena_team_3/index.md

 We created a provisional arena design.
 We might implement a world generator later.

-In the design the tile types are representet by the following colors for now.
+In the design the tile types are representet by the following colours for now.

     - brown -> dirt
     - white -> hole